stevenl/Test-Magpie/README.md

 ## clear

-    clear($mock)
+    clear(@mocks)

-Clears the method call history of the mock for it to be reused in another test.
+Clears the method call history for one or more mocks so that they can be reused in another test.
 Note that this does not affect the stubbed methods.

 # ARGUMENT MATCHING